 Before we left I took a few minutes to enjoy a ‘baking day.’
 Beach vacations and baking day – both favorite activities of mine!

-These apple cinnamon scones are simple to make and packed with warm fuzzy fall flavors.
-I’ve baked with cinnamon chips once before and while I can’t say they are a favorite ingredient, they are perfect in this recipe.
-Mix together the dry ingredients then add the chips.
+These apple cinnamon scones are simple to make and packed with warm, fuzzy, fall flavors.
+Mix together the dry ingredients then add the cinnamon chips.

 Stir in fresh chopped apples with or without the skin.